-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Amounts in Thousands)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

 1. Corporate Information

 Fruitas Holdings, Inc. (herein referred to as FHI or the "Parent Company") and its subsidiaries, collectively referred to as the "Group", were incorporated in the Philippines (except GEIL and OLL) and registered with the Securities and Exchange Commission (SEC) on the following dates: